DanGrissom/hello-world-dr-dan-java/README.md

 7. ArrayLists (declaring, methods, iterating, sorting, nesting) [(more details)](Module_02_Functions_And_Storage/src/Lesson_07_ArrayList_Toy_Examples.java)
 8. More 2D-Array and ArrayList Practice (cards shuffling example) [(more details)](Module_02_Functions_And_Storage/src/Lesson_08_2D_Arrays_And_ArrayList_Cards_Example.java)

-## Module 3 - Object Oriented Programming
+## Module 3 - Object-Oriented Programming
 Module 3 covers the beginner, intermediate and advanced topics of programming (in Java), specifically focusing on object oriented programming.
 The portion of this module covering basic classes, is typically taught in a "101"-style intro programming course, while the rest is usually taught in a "102"-style intro programming course.
 A wide variety of concepts are covered, but the high-level topics and goals of this module are broken down in one monolithic lesson/program:
 1. Object Oriented Programming [(more details)](Module_03_Advanced_OOP/src/client/Lesson_01_OOP_StarWarsUniverseClient.java)
    - Basic Classes